Recent Studies on Effects of Cannabis in the Prenatal Brain

 Cannabis is the most commonly used illicit drug during pregnancy.
 There are many reasons.
 Many young women are convinced by the myths on the internet that the ingredients of cannabis offer therapeutic benefits for anxiety disorders (barely true), epileptic encephalopathy (true for THC, but not for CBD), psychiatric disorders (no evidence for this), and cancer (definitely not true).
 Many women use cannabis prior to knowing they are pregnant and then continue use, hoping to relieve their morning sickness, depression, stress, and anxiety.

 Many of my female students of child-bearer age do not perceive cannabis to be dangerous.
-Cannabis-using pregnant women often meet the criteria for having cannabis use disorders relative as compared to cannabis-using non-pregnant women of a similar reproductive age.
+Cannabis-using pregnant women often meet the criteria for having cannabis use disorders relative to cannabis-using non-pregnant women of a similar reproductive age.
 This is worrisome because it suggests that pregnant women use more cannabis than non-pregnant women of the same age group.

 Why does cannabis so easily affect the fetal brain?